tribal2/mattermoster/README.md

 # Mattermoster (mattermoster)
-Mattermoster is a Node.js + Express base API for Mattermost slash command integrations.
+Mattermoster is a Node.js + Express base API for Mattermost slash command (CLI) integrations.

 [Mattermost](https://about.mattermost.com/) is an Open source, private cloud Slack-alternative.